Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 ### Third Party Libraries

-- colorama
+- colorama - I used colorama to add contrast to the game with OKGREEN and FAIL red to signal user answers and error messages
-- email_validator
+- email_validator - I used email_validator to user input email and raise error if the required input format is incorrect
-- gspread
+- gspread -  I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
 - google.oauth2.service_account  - JUSTIFICATION: module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
 A login.json file is created with all details the API needs to access the google account.
 In deployment to heroku this information is stored in the config var section.

 ## Features